merlinlikethewizard/Maze/README.md

 # Maze Maker!
 Enter a size and get a maze!
 Totally random maze generator with one and only one solution.
 Prints maze as well as creates an image using PIL.
+Runs in python 2.

 ## Text:
 ```